 If they approve the mortgage subject to a higher deposit or reject it, the buyer may have to go through the hassle of increasing their deposit, seeking another mortgage product or an alternative property within their budget, which can be time-consuming and stressful.

-For this reason, it is advisable to obtain an RICS valuation before making an offer.
+For this reason, it is advisable to obtain a valuation before making an offer.
 It saves the buyer from wasting time and/or paying over the market value for the property.
 This is where one of our surveyors (registered valuers) can help you.

 Alternatively, what can you do if your market value is less than your initial offer?